 Knowing how to store paintings is crucial to protecting and preserving your artwork for years to come.
 Someone who doesn’t know much about artwork might pack up a painting with a simple sheet of newsprint and call it a day, but we know there are safer ways to store artwork.

 Storing a painting requires specific conditions to ensure that the paint, canvas, and frame don’t withstand any damage.
 Whether you store paintings in frames or have an extensive collection of unframed art prints, this guide will cover the do’s and don’ts of painting and artwork storage, plus helpful advice for how to store paintings without devaluing them.

 Handling Works of Art: Major Risk Factors & Basic Tips

 If you’re new to the world of fine art, you may not know the proper way to care for a painting or any piece of artwork at home.

 And while you don’t need to automatically implement museum-level standards of care, educating yourself on the most common risk factors involved in handling paintings is the first step in learning how to protect and preserve your artwork for years to come.

-According to The Conservation Register, the biggest risks to a painting or other works of art are:
+According to The Conservation Register, the biggest threats to a painting or other works of fine art are:

 - Introduction of materials and conditions that encourage pests or other environmental damage: foods, other infested objects, poor storage materials, central heating, damp storage conditions, intense light, or continued exposure to sunlight

 The common link?
 People.
 People accidentally break, rip or spill their coffee onto their precious paintings.
 They put their grubby fingers all over the surface.
 They store their art in a convenient place, like their moldy basement.